Theories of Everything with Curt Jaimungal

 John Donoghue: We Have Already Quantized Gravity (And It Works)

 Professor John Donoghue explains why quantum physics and gravity actually work perfectly together.
 He tackles quadratic gravity, effective field theory, and random dynamics, arguing that grand unification and naturalness aren't required for a theory of everything.
-As a listener of TOE you can get a special 20% off discount to The Economist and all it has to offer!
-Visit https://www.economist.com/toe SUPPORT: - Support me on Substack: https://curtjaimungal.substack.com/subscribe - Support me on Crypto: https://commerce.coinbase.com/checkout/de803625-87d3-4300-ab6d-85d4258834a9 - Support me on PayPal: https://www...
+I personally subscribe to The Economist.
+TOE listeners get 35% off the annual subscription.
+No other podcast has this! https://economist.com/TOE SUPPORT: - Support me on Substack: https://curtjaimungal.substack.com/subscribe - Support me on Crypto: https://commerce.coinbase.com/checkout/de803625-87d3-4300-ab6d-85d4258834a9 - Support me on PayPal: https://www.paypal.com/donate?hosted_button...

 Nir Lahav: What If Consciousness Follows the Rules of Relativity?